 Simplicity or consistency The simplest way for any polymer producer to operate is to produce natural pellets for a wide range of applications...

-PE100+ Quality Materials List is valid until December 2022.
-It is available online and a PDF version can be downloaded.
+PE100+ Quality Materials List is valid until December 2023.
+It is available online and a PDF version can be downloaded at the bottom of this page.

 PE100 can be manufactured in a wide range of polyethylene pipe diameters from 16mm to 2000mm.
 Even larger diameters are possible with the development...